 The ski center has the most advanced lift system in South America, including the only high-speed detachable quad.
 2013 featured the opening of the first ski center gondola in Chile.
 With 70 six-person cars, it takes skiers from the 17th Curve Service Area in Gondola Plaza to the mid-mountain Bajo Zero Restaurant.

 The gondola location decision has been criticized in many Valle Nevado reviews for not providing any real increase in vertical skiing access, which is true.
-However it does greatly reduce skier traffic congestion by creating 2 separate “base area” and shrinks the day visitor drive time from Santiago to Valle Nevado, to around 90 minutes.
+However it does greatly reduce skier traffic congestion by creating 2 separate “base area” and shrinks the day visitor drive time from Santiago to Valle Nevado, to generally under 90 minutes.

 Originally the upper parking lot, home to the three Valle Nevado hotels and condos, was the only way to get to the ski lifts and on holidays and weekends, the backup was terrible creating another 30 minutes in the car when you could have been riding powder.
 With the new base area, 350 new parking spaces and gondola access, this congestion has been reduced.